Hilbert space embeddings of independence tests and interaction measures of several variables: Preliminaries and Notation

 Note that if $K$ is bounded, then $\mathfrak{M}_{\sqrt{K}}(X)=\mathfrak{M}(X)$.
-The kernel is Integrally Strictly Positive Definite (ISPD), if $K$ is bounded and the semi-inner product in Theorem \ref{initialextmmddominio} is an inner product.
-If $K$ is bounded and the semi-inner product is an inner product on the subspace $\mu(X)=0$, we say that $K$ is Characteristic.
-The interesting aspect of a Characteristic kernel $K$ is that if $P, Q \in \mathfrak{M}(X)$, then
+The kernel is Integrally Strictly Positive Definite (ISPD) if it is bounded and the semi-inner product in Theorem \ref{initialextmmddominio} is an inner product.
+If $K$ is bounded and the semi-inner product is an inner product on the subspace $\{\mu, \quad \mu(X)=0\}$, we say that $K$ is Characteristic.
+On a bounded Characteristic kernel

 is a metric on the space of probabilities.
-The psedometric $D_{K}$ is usually called the Maximun Mean Discrepancy (MMD).
-We emphasize that by definition every ISPD kernel is Characteristic, but the converse does not hold.
+The pseudometric $D_{K}$ is usually called the Maximum Mean Discrepancy (MMD).
+By definition, every ISPD kernel is Characteristic, but the converse does not hold.
+For these results regarding the kernel mean embedding and the subsequent definitions of ISPD and Characteristic kernels, we suggest the extensive review done in \cite{Muandet2017} and references there in.